New iPhone Stuck on Reconnecting? Try These Fixes

 Unstable Network Connection:

 The transfer process heavily relies on a stable Wi-Fi connection.
 If your Wi-Fi is unstable or weak, it can cause the data transfer to slow down or even get stuck.
-Make sure you have a strong and reliable Wi-Fi connection when transferring data.

-iPhone Glitches:
+System Glitches:

 Large Data Transfer:

 If you're transferring a massive amount of data, it's natural for the process to take some time.
 The more files you're moving, the longer it will likely take.
-Be patient and allow it to complete the transfer.

 Check Wi-Fi Connection

+With a reliable network, you can avoid the frustrating issue of your iPhone getting stuck during the data transfer process.
 First and foremost, let's address the stability of your network.
 A simple solution to try is restarting your router.
 This can often refresh your network connection and potentially resolve any data transfer problems.
 Sometimes, a simple router restart can work wonders.

 In addition to ensuring your network stability, both of your iPhones must be connected to the same Wi-Fi network.
 This is a fundamental requirement for a smooth and successful data transfer.
 So, double-check that both devices are on the same Wi-Fi network before proceeding further.

-Keep the Devices Near Each Other and Plugged in to Power
+Keep the Devices Near Each Other

 To complete the wireless transfer, make sure you keep the old iPhone close to the new iPhone until the transfer is complete.
 The transfer may be slow or get stuck if the devices are not close to each other.